jvaugha3038/tictactobot/README.md

 Another thing related to the servos is how much force they can exert.
 Especially when working with micro servos, you have to be aware of their weight limits.
 This project was luckily very light on the arm, but if you’re going to be putting any real strain on the servos you should do the math to make sure they can handle it.
 ![image](https://github.com/jvaugha3038/tictactobot/assets/112961338/d77939f4-6d30-4ff8-927b-d7cd59fc573f)
 If you’re ever struggling to think of things your robot needs to do (or even if you aren’t), I recommend looking back at the purpose of your robot and thinking about how you can achieve these things.
 This helped us realize that we hadn’t planned on how we would detect the pieces on the board (we wouldn’t want a blind tic-tac-toe robot would we?).
 Luckily for us, this was relatively early on, and we were given the idea of an infrared sensor by Mr. Helmstetter.
 This sensor can measure how reflective an object is by shining an invisible light on it, and by using different materials for our X’s and O’s, we can use it to differentiate between the board and those two.

+## First Sketches
+The design of our robot changed a lot during the first few days of planning.
+We originally planned to have a big rotating pole pinion which the arm would scale up and down while extending.
+It was a little ambitious, and after realizing that we would have to use multiple stepper motors, all reliant on a flimsy piece of acrylic, we decided to switch it up.
+The design we settled on was a cylindrical arm.
+We would have an arm that could extend outwards and be rotated. (see image on right).
+But you may have noticed that the arm depicted there can move up and down, and given that our bot has to be able to pick up pieces, we need some vertical movement.
+But given our sketches so far, there was no way to make a reliable elevation system that wouldn’t risk the stability of the arm.
+We came up with the idea of attaching a magnet to the end of the arm which could be raised and lowered to pick up pieces.
+This seemed much simpler than our original ideas of claws that would pick up the pieces.

 # `CAD`
 https://cvilleschools.onshape.com/documents/9f7a2ab06042344ad68077a3/w/577d4a05bb440caa0ac4fef6/e/6a6642626d928ba19f00adb1